EdwardNgo/MLDM/README.md

 ## Getting Started

-Make sure you have python3 installed on your computer.
+Make sure you have python3 and nodejs installed on your computer.
 Recommended to install on Ubuntu.

 To get a local copy up and running follow these simple steps.